grafana/loki/docs/sources/configuration/_index.md

 [minimum_labels_number: <int>]

 # The shard size defines how many index gateways should be used by a tenant for
 # querying.
-If the global shard factor is 0, the global shard factor of is set
+If the global shard factor is 0, the global shard factor is set to
-# to the deprecated -replication-factor for backwards compatibility reasons.
+# the deprecated -replication-factor for backwards compatibility reasons.
 # CLI flag: -index-gateway.shard-size
 [index_gateway_shard_size: <int> | default = 0]
 ```